RimuTec/dev-container-dotnet/README.md

 This is a template repository for creating new repositories that use the same directory structure and files as this one.

-This is intended to be used for .NET Core development using VS Code
+This environment, which uses a dev container, is intended to be used for .NET 6.0 development using VS Code.

 ## Getting Started